Board of Directors

 Linda Zaletel, Founder

-Linda enthusiastically took on more than her share and her contributions go well beyond her service on the board to enhance outdoor recreation, education and conservation in Story County.
+Linda was a founding member and served on the first board until she stepped down in the fall of 2015.
+She enthusiastically took on more than her share and her contributions go well beyond her service on the board to enhance outdoor recreation, education and conservation in Story County.
 Previously, Linda was a naturalist for Story County Conservation for 33 years.
 Her extensive experience as a naturalist and on other boards served all of us well and Story County is better for her many on-going efforts.

 Todd Burras, Founder

+Todd was a founding member and served on the first board until he stepped down in 2014.
 Todd has worked as a journalist for the past twenty years including serving as the outdoors editor of the Ames Tribune for more than ten years.
 He spends as much time outdoors as he can with his wife, two children and friends.
 His interests include hunting, fishing, biking, hiking, gardening, birding, and beekeeping.

 Michael Meetz, Founder

+Mike was a founding member and served on the first board until he stepped down in the fall of 2014.
 Mike worked for 35 years as a Microbiologist at Iowa State University Veterinary Diagnostic Laboratory.
-Since 1971, he has volunteer on various environmental projects, including National Park Service resource management, Iowa Department of Natural Resources, Story County Resource Enhancement and Protection Committee and Story County Conservation.
-Mike has also spent his time on his acreage and native prairie reconstruction where he lives with his wife and mother.
+Since 1971, he has volunteered on various environmental projects, including National Park Service resource management, Iowa Department of Natural Resources, Story County Resource Enhancement and Protection Committee and Story County Conservation Board.
+Mike has also spent his time on his acreage and native prairie reconstruction.

+Mike was a founding member and served on the first board until he stepped down in the fall of 2014.
 Mike worked for 35 years as a Microbiologist at Iowa State University Veterinary Diagnostic Laboratory.
-Since 1971, he has volunteer on various environmental projects, including National Park Service resource management, Iowa Department of Natural Resources, Story County Resource Enhancement and Protection Committee and Story County Conservation.
-Mike has also spent his time on his acreage and native prairie reconstruction where he lives with his wife and mother.
+Since 1971, he has volunteered on various environmental projects, including National Park Service resource management, Iowa Department of Natural Resources, Story County Resource Enhancement and Protection Committee and Story County Conservation Board.
+Mike has also spent his time on his acreage and native prairie reconstruction.